Panorama Sizing and Design Guide

 The Panorama solution allows for flexibility in design by assigning these functions to different physical pieces of the management infrastructure.
 For example: Device management may be performed from a VM Panorama, while the firewalls forward their logs to colocated dedicated log collectors:

-While all current Panorama platforms have an upper limit of 1000 devices for management purposes, it is important for Panorama sizing to understand what the incoming log rate will be from all managed devices.
+While all current Panorama platforms have an upper limit of 1000 devices for management purposes (5000 firewalls using a single or M-600 since PAN-OS 9.0), it is important for Panorama sizing to understand what the incoming log rate will be from all managed devices.
 To start with, take an inventory of the total firewall appliances that will be managed by Panorama.

 Use the following spreadsheet to take an inventory of your devices that need to store logs: